 The decrease in visitation upon co-blooming was driven by syrphid flies and solitary bees.
 Eupeodes volucris (Diptera: Syrphidae), the bird hoverfly, was the most frequent floral visitor to M. glabrata and is known to visit L. tridentata (Hurd Jr and Linsley, 1975).
 Only one syrphid floral visit to L. tridentata was recorded.
 This change in visitation may be due seasonal changes in Syrphid abundance, particularly if it is tied to the phenology of annuals.
 E. volucris is multivoltine (Vockeroth, 1992) and the average maturation time is 21 days in lab (Jones, 1922) however the phenology of E. volucris in desert systems has not been studied.
 In the only study measuring seasonal hoverfly abundances in USA, Eupeodes abundances peaked in late spring but individuals were found throughout the season (Terry and Nelson, 2017).
 Larval E. volucris are aphid predators and members of the genus Eupeodes requires specific larval resources (Henderson, 1982).
 In an agricultural study on aphid-eating hoverflies, including E. volucris, abundances corresponded to aphid densities (Noma and Brewer, 2008).
 In a Rocky Mountain alpine community, early snowmelt triggered flowering, but not syrphid fly emergence suggesting their phenology is not closely tied to weather (Iler et al., 2013).
 Overall their phenology appears to be tied to prey availability rather than floral resource availability.
 A novel area of research would be to understand the likely complex relationships between pollinators that have predatory larva and the plants that host their prey.
+MEH – this is ok???
+But does not link to any of your big ideas and feels very colloquial.

 Alternatively, bees may have competitively excluded Syrphids from the immediate area.
 Competition between Syrphids and other pollinators is fairly unstudied (Inouye et al., 2015).
 Bumblebees outcompete Toxomerus (Morse, 1981) leading to the temporal partitioning of pollinators.
 Temporal partitioning is unlikely to be the case in this study as there were few Syrphids caught in pan traps relative to pre-blooming.
 Centris sp. bees, which were frequent visitors to Larrea flowers are territorial, and will hover near shrubs chasing off other bees (Alcock et al., 1977).
 Honeybees have been shown to reduce visitation by native, solitary bees but the effect is not consistent (Shavit et al., 2009), and they can compete via multiple mechanisms including resources depletion and competitive displacement (Cane and Tepedino, 2017).
-If the pollinators of one plant displace the pollinators of another plant, this would be a novel mechanism of pollinator competition in arid environments.
+If the pollinators of one plant displace the pollinators of another plant, this would be a novel mechanism of pollinator competition in arid environments. ???
+Again – unsure what this is about.
+I would cut both these paragraphs really and just get right to the good stuff.